ThunderFly-aerospace/docs/avionics/index.md

 ## Avionics Components

-ThunderFly's avionics system consists of **high-performance hardware** designed to enhance the capabilities of standard unmanned aerial vehicles.
+ThunderFly's avionics system consists of **high-performance hardware** designed to enhance the capabilities of standard unmanned aerial vehicles (multicopter, airplane, etc.).
 ThunderFly avionics components are built for seamless integration into existing UAV platforms like [PX4](https://px4.io/) or [Ardupilot](https://ardupilot.org/).

 ![TFSIK01 pair with USB-C converter](https://raw.githubusercontent.com/ThunderFly-aerospace/TFSIK01/TFSIK01A/doc/img/TFSIK01_pair.jpg)

-The development was originally motivated by the [TF-ATMON](https://docs.thunderfly.cz/instruments/TF-ATMON), which focuses on atmospheric measurements in harsh conditions.
-Therefore solution covers the entire workflow — from sensors and in-flight data acquisition, through data transmission, to final visualization — and this use case shaped the design of our avionics.
-All are developed and manufactured in Europe to meet rigorous aerospace and research standards.
+The development was originally motivated by the hardware requirements of [TF-ATMON](https://docs.thunderfly.cz/instruments/TF-ATMON), which focuses on atmospheric measurements in harsh conditions.
+Therefore, the solution covers the entire workflow — from sensors and in-flight data acquisition, through data transmission, to final visualization — and this use case shaped the design of avionics.
+All modules are developed and manufactured in Europe to meet common aerospace and research standards.

 ### ThunderFly Form Factor

 ThunderFly avionics modules are designed according to an internal PCB form factor standard.
-This ensures compatibility between different modules.
+This allows for reducing weight and maintaining compatibility between different devices.

 ![TF PCB form factor](TFPCB_avionics.png)

-The dimensions are defined by three parameters:
+The dimensions of PCB are defined by three parameters:

 - **a** – additional width (integer, may also be 0)
 - **b** – lengt (integer)
 - **c** – additional mounting holes positions (integer, may also be 0)

-> Most commonly, the module width is 15 mm or 20 mm (a=0, a=5), depending on the JST-GH connector number of pins (typically 4-pin for I²C).
+> Most commonly, the module width is 15 mm or 20 mm (e.g., a=0 or a=5), depending on the JST-GH connector number of pins (typically 4-pin for I²C).
-> This is why width sizing does not follow the same multiples as horizontal sizing.
 > Mounting notches with a radius of 1.5 mm are positioned on both sides of the PCB.
 May be skipped (even asymmetrically) for relevant construction reasons.
-Their placement is always measured from the connector edge, ensuring consistent mechanical alignment.
+Their placement is measured from the connector edge.

 #### Example of Enclosure Mounting

-The standardized PCB form factor also makes it straightforward to design **protective enclosures**.
+The standardized PCB form factor allows straightforward design of **protective enclosures**.
 Modules can be fixed inside 3D-printed or CNC-machined cases using the PCB notches.
-These notches slides in slots of the enclosure and allow secure mounting with just two screws.
+PCB then slides into the slots of the enclosure, and notches enable secure mounting with just two screws.

 ![Module in enclosure, perspective view](TFPCB_box.png)

 ![ThunderFly module in enclosure, top view, with screws](TFPCB_box_mounting_screws.png)

-This approach ensures that avionics modules remain mechanically protected while still being lightweight and easily accesible to service.
-The modular block concept allows either grouping multiple avionics units together or distributing them in different airframe compartments depending on mission requirements.
+This approach results in avionics modules mechanically protected while still being lightweight and accessible to service.
+The described modular block concept allows either grouping multiple avionics units together or distributing them in different airframe compartments, depending on application requirements.

 ### How to Order